 The uptake of hydrogen for mobility, and in particular green hydrogen produced from renewable electricity, is therefore expected to increase in the coming years.
 On the vehicle side, the market focus has broadened from passenger cars and light commercial vehicles to heavy commercial vehicles such as trucks, and shipping vessels.

 TotalEnergies' network currently counts close to 30 hydrogen refuelling stations (HRS) across Germany, the Netherlands, Belgium and France, and is developing numerous new HRS projects to prepare the market for broader hydrogen for mobility adoption.

 TotalEnergies opened its first hydrogen station in Germany in 2002.
 Since then, it has teamed up with five other industry partners to create H2 Mobility.
-This joint venture currently operates more than 90 H2 refuelling stations in Germany and has the objective to increase this number to 100 in 2021, close to a quarter of will be under the TotalEnergies brand.
+This joint venture currently operates more than 90 H2 refueling stations in Germany and has the objective to increase this number to 100, close to a quarter of which will be under the TotalEnergies brand.

 TotalEnergies' Hydrogen for Mobility Ambition

 Early 2023, TotalEnergies and Air Liquide announced their decision to create an equally owned joint venture to develop a network of hydrogen stations geared towards heavy duty vehicles on strategic European road corridors.
 The partners aim to deploy more than 100 hydrogen stations, under the TotalEnergies brand, on major roads mostly in France, Benelux and Germany in the coming years.